activeviam/mac/documentation/getting_started.md

-The Memory Analysis Cube (MAC) is an ActivePivot project that aims to provide the necessary tools to explore and analyze the data consumption from any other ActivePivot application, starting from ActivePivot 5.8 onwards.
+The Memory Analysis Cube (MAC) is an ActivePivot project that aims to provide the necessary tools to explore and analyze the data consumption from any other ActivePivot application, starting from ActivePivot 5.8 onward.

 ## Main Features